-Your contact details are used to keep in touch with you and to invite you to take part in surveys and activities that relate to the study (e.g., for our linked data programme).
+Your contact details are used to keep in touch with you and to invite you to take part in surveys and activities that relate to the study.

 Carry out surveys

-The answers you give to our survey questions are used for research purposes.
-Some of our surveys include the collection of sensitive data such as political opinions or information about your health.
-The survey data we collect is stored securely.
+The answers given to our survey questions are used for research into the issues that affect your generation.
+Some of our surveys include the collection of sensitive data such as political opinions or information about health.

 Link data to your study record

-With your permission, we use your contact details and personal information to link data from government agencies (e.g., school records from the Department for Education) to your survey data.
-Data from these government agencies is generated when you use their services.
-Adding this information to the survey data helps to build up an even fuller picture of participants’ lives.
+Our linked data programme links a range of external data to study records to build up a fuller picture of participants’ lives.
+With your permission, we use your contact details and personal information to link data from government agencies (e.g., health records from the NHS and school records from the Department for Education) to your survey data to your study record.
+Data from these government agencies is generated when you use their services and are known as ‘administrative records’.

 Collect and analyse your biological samples